* The Quebec Winter Carnival is celebrated.

 1879 – The first issue of La Patrie was published in Montreal.

 1909 – J.A.D.
-McCurdy completed the first airplane flight in the British Commonwealth in Baddeck, Nova Scotia.
+McCurdy completed the first aeroplane flight in the British Commonwealth in Baddeck, Nova Scotia.

 1914 – A rock slide into the Fraser River nearly devastated the salmon fishing industry there, preventing many migrating salmon (about 2/3) from reaching their spawning grounds.
 Millions of salmon died without spawning.
 More to read at http://bit.ly/2Ere3Ld

 1984 – Lester B. Pearson Airport in Toronto recorded a temperature of 14.9 ºC (58.82ºF), the highest for any February day in Toronto’s 144 years of recorded weather history.